Amine-Staali/Mixed-Reality-Lab-Assistant/README.md

 # Mixed-Reality-Lab-Assistant
 LabMentor is an intelligent assistant for labs, using HoloLens and AI to virtualize experiments and provide real-time guidance.
 It offers automated procedure verification, error signaling, and comprehensive information, enhancing research efficiency and accuracy, particularly in resource-limited labs.

-## LabMentor

-**LabMentor** is a cutting-edge intelligent assistant designed to transform laboratory research, especially in resource-limited environments.
-Utilizing HoloLens and advanced AI technologies, LabMentor provides comprehensive support throughout the research process.

 ## Key Features

 - **Mixed Reality Integration**: Leverages HoloLens to virtualize experiments, offering immersive and interactive guidance.